 The most famous massage for women is anti-cellulite massage, performed locally on the areas affected by the appearance of “orange peel” (hips, buttocks, legs, abdomen).
 This type of massage stimulates the skin’s elasticity and suppleness.
 I recommend using coffee creams for this massage, and be careful, sometimes it can be really painful.

-Reflex therapy consists in massaging hands and feet.
-The principle is that in your hands and feet you have nerves that are connected to your organs.
+The principle is that in your hands and feet have nerves that are connected to your cervical spine and brain.
 Reflexology treats: digestive problems, menstrual disorders, chronic fatigue, muscle pain, skin inflammation, unlocks the renal route, regulates endocrine functions.

 So, far from being a fad, the massage brings comfort into our lives so we won’t need to use medication!